dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/reporting/user-reports/_index.md

 ![CDI Query Score Card Report](CDIQSC.png)

+#### CDI Query Score Card by Admission Month

+This report is displayed in 4 sections:

+  1. Admit/Reviews – This section reports on the review rate of the CDI team.
+It displays the number of patients admitted in the current month along with how many of them were reviewed by CDI.
+  2. CDI Query Outcome – Of the charts that made up the review rate under admits, this section displays the total that resulted in queries that are broken down more granularly by the physician's response rate.
+  3. Reconciliation – This section displays charts that created the review rate section and have a final DRG without having a submitted status.
+This section shows how often CDI and coders agree on the DRG.
+  4. CMI Comparison – This section reviews where the chart started (Baseline DRG CMI) and where the chart ended up (Final DRG CMI – which is the reported CMI).

+ (Filtering: Max of 12 months selected; only run as a monthly report).

+> [!info] Calculations
+>
+> - Daily Initial Average is simple math of two other values to get the average number of initial reviews per day:
+>   - Daily Initial Average = (Number of Initial Reviews) / (Number of Days Worked) - rounded to whole number
+> - Daily Follow Up Average is similar:
+>   -  Daily Follow Up Average = (Number of Followup Reviews) / (Number of Days Worked) - rounded to whole number
+> - Daily Average Total Reviews is simply adding both averages:
+>   -  Daily Average Total Reviews = (Daily Initial Average) + (Daily Follow Up Average) - rounded to whole number

 #### CDI Rounding Report

 This report shows all charts reviewed and not reviewed by CDI.
 If the account has not been reviewed by